aloebach-akamai/bulkSearch/README.md

 ## Usage
 ### Simple Search
-The following command will search all configurations for the "customBehavior" behavior:
+The following command will search all configurations for the "edgeWorker" behavior:
 ```
 % python bulkSearch.py --behavior edgeWorker